How to Catch Environment Variable Errors Early

 Security and Safety Checks

-Validation can identify security anti-patterns and unsafe defaults:
+Validation can spot security anti-patterns and unsafe defaults:

 # .env with security issues